 Let a White Collar Crime Attorney Help You

-If you’re facing the criminal justice process, hiring an experienced defense attorney from Randall & Stump, PLLC benefits you in many ways.
+If you’re facing the criminal justice process, hiring an experienced defense attorney from Randall & Stump, Criminal Defense Attorneys benefits you in many ways.
 Before charges are filed, a lawyer is essential in protecting your rights.
 With a lawyer by your side, you will not be pressured into answering questions by the police.
 There is less of a risk of you saying the wrong thing and accidentally incriminating yourself.
 If charges are brought, your lawyer may strive to have them dropped, dismissed, or reduced.